 Soap ends - have you tried using them?
 Any tips for the rest of us, or a favorite company that makes them?

 Previously in Bath & Beauty: About menstrual cups, and everything I've learned about using a safety razor.
+Plus, exactly how to make the switch to bar soap, here.

 A few of the folks mentioned above sent soap ends my way to photograph - and sniff - for this post.